Skip to main content

 French law · individuals

-Understand your rights in 30 seconds, backed by official sources.
+Understand your rights in 20 seconds, backed by official sources.

 78 codes in force

-Hosted in France
+Hosted in the European Union

-Answers in 30 seconds
+Answers in around 20 seconds

 359,851